Skip to main content

 Where security lives in a Digitorn app

-A production app stacks three independent surfaces, each with its own block in the YAML and its own enforcement layer:
+A production app stacks independent surfaces, each with its own block in the YAML and its own enforcement layer:

 BlockLayerWhat it controls